-The Group expects that distributions will increase on a prudent and progressive basis over time.
-The distribution level and the rate of progression will reflect, amongst other things, the strength of the Group's capital and capital generation, the Board's assessment of the growth and investment opportunities available, any capital the Group retains to cover uncertainties and any impact from the evolving regulatory and accounting environments.
+The Group's policy is to distribute ordinary dividends of approximately 40-60% of statutory profits.
+The Board will also consider the distribution of surplus capital on at least an annual basis.
+The distribution level will reflect, amongst other things, the strength of the Group's capital and capital generation, the Board's assessment of the growth and investment opportunities available, any capital the Group retains to cover uncertainties (e.g. related to the economic outlook) and any impact from the evolving regulatory and accounting environments.